3246251196/adtools_testing/README.md

 ## Adding tests
 ### SPE
 See example "10_x_div_by_float_zero_wchar" for a possible approach to building a test with SPE in mind.
+Currently, only GCC 6 can generate SPE instructions.

 ### Standalone
-In the case you just want to add a test without needing to follow the test framework, then you can add a standalone test.
+In the case you just want to add a test without needing to follow the test framework then you can add a standalone test.
 Just create a directory under tests with a makefile with an "all" target and a "clean" target.
 Variables are exported in the parent makefile (the one under tests, which include some useful variables if needed).
 A standalone test